jaygiri-gosai/react-checklist/README.md

 The following are the steps to create a Checklist in React JS:

 1. Create React state to track checkbox value.
-   2 .Add checkbox input element to JSX code with onChange function.
+2. Add checkbox input element to JSX code with onChange function.

 ## DEMO